Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with scalar fluxes

-\paragraph{Topological cocycles.} Because of the simplicity of the augmentation, we can directly extend the topological cocycles of $\scTD_n$-bundles to cocycles of $\scTD^\text{aug}_n$-bundles.
+Because of the simplicity of the augmentation, we can directly extend the Čech cocycles of $\scTD_n$-bundles to cocycles of principal $\scTD^\text{aug}_n$-bundles.
 These are encoded in augmented simplicial maps from the augmented Čech 2-quasi-groupoid to the augmented Lie 2-quasi-groupoid $\scTD^\text{aug}_n$.
 Explicitly, we have the data